Sye Raa Narasimha Reddy Effect? Nayanthara Loses Projects To Tamannaah?

 Meanwhile, Tamannaah and Nayanthara have moved on to their latest projects.
 Nayan will next be seen in the Tamil biggie Bigil (dubbed in Telugu as Whistle), slated to arrive in theatres this Deepavali.
 The film, directed by Atlee, has her paired opposite Vijay, which has created a fair deal of buzz amongst movie buffs.
 She also has Rajinikanth's Darbar in her kitty.

 On the other hand, Tamannaah is currently awaiting the release of the Kollywood movie 'Action', featuring Vishal in the lead.
 The film is likely to be treat for the urban audience.
-She will also be seen in grooving to a catchy number in the eagerly awaited Sarileru Neekevvaru, starring Mahesh Babu and 'Kodava Beauty' Rashmika Mandanna.
-The Anil Ravipudi-directed film is slated to hit screens on January 12, 2019.
+She will also be seen grooving to a catchy number in the eagerly awaited Sarileru Neekevvaru, starring Mahesh Babu and 'Kodava Beauty' Rashmika Mandanna.
+The Anil Ravipudi-directed film is slated to hit screens on January 12, 2020.